npenin/jnode/README.md

 How to make an handler
 ====

-The most explicit is the quit handler bundled with jnode :
+A picture is worth a thousand words :

 ```js
 $(function(req,res,japi){